statamic/docs/content/collections/docs/installation.md

 Your explicit routes will take precedence and anything not caught by your app will run through Statamic and will work as documented.
 Enjoy!

+Make sure your Laravel config is *not* cached before installing Statamic.
+If you're not sure run `php artisan config:clear`.

 ## Next Steps

 Once you've installed Statamic, you're ready to start building!
 Check out the [Quick Start](/quick-start) page for a walkthrough on how to build a simple site, access the Control Panel, creating a user, and more.